rails/rails/guides/source/form_helpers.md

 Customizing Form Builders
 -------------------------

 As mentioned previously the object yielded by `form_for` and `fields_for` is an instance of `FormBuilder` (or a subclass thereof).
 Form builders encapsulate the notion of displaying form elements for a single object.
 While you can of course write helpers for your forms in the usual way, you can also subclass `FormBuilder` and add the helpers there.
-For example
+For example:

 ```erb
 <%= form_for @person do |f| %>